mdiller/MangoByte/README.md

 /clips chatwheel     | Shows a list of chatwheel lines
 /clips dota          | Searches for dota responses
 /clips local         | Lists the names of local audio clips.
 For more info on clips, see '/docs Clips'
+/customclip          | Sets your intro or outro to a custom mp3 clip
 /play chatwheel      | Plays the given chat wheel sound.
 Try '/clips chatwheel' to get a list of clips.
 /play dota           | Plays a dota response.
 Try '/clips dota' for a similar command that returns a list
 /play local          | Plays a local audio clip.
 For more information on clips, see `/docs Clips`